Electronic meeting system: History

-The beginnings
+Beginnings

 Nunamaker et al. cite the CASE project PSL/PSA of the mid sixties as the beginnings of EMS technology.
 The first systems recognizable as EMS from today's perspective developed in the early 1980s as university and research projects.
 (1) At the University of Arizona, a prototype called Plexsys was developed building on the PSL/PSA project.
 (2) At the University of Minnesota a system called SAMM (Software Aided Meeting Management) was created.
 (3) At Xerox PARC, Colab was developed.
 (4) Researchers at the University of Michigan developed MAC-based EMS-tools.

-The efforts differed in their goals: While work at Xerox PARC focused on small cooperating groups of 2 - 6 individuals, work at the University of Arizona focused on groups of 16 - 24.
+The efforts differed in their goals: While work at Xerox PARC focused on small cooperating groups of 2 – 6 individuals, work at the University of Arizona focused on groups of 16 – 24.

 The late 1980s saw the beginnings of a commercial market for EMS.
 In 1989, the University of Arizona founded Ventana Corporation to transfer the Plexsys technology from the laboratory to the workplace.
 In 1992 Xerox PARC spun off Live Works Inc which developed the product LiveBoard based on the project Colab.

-The 1990s: Early LAN-based systems
+1990s: Early LAN-based systems

 Group Systems, which was developed by the Ventana Corporation, is generally acknowledged to be the ancestor of modern EMS.
 Group Systems provided the standard functionality of modern EMS such as brainstorming and categorization, votes and discussions in the context of a chronological agenda.
 Contributions could be entered in parallel and anonymously.
 The results of one step of the meeting process e.g., a brainstorming, could be copied to a follow-up tool e.g., a vote.

 The product was based on Clients running on Microsoft Windows machines which accessed a server running a Paradox database via a mapped drive on the local network (LAN).
 The limitation to local ("same place") meetings, the substantial infrastructure requirements and the complexities of controlling the software prevented widespread adoption.
 Consequently, Group Systems was developed as a tool for the expert facilitator of computer-aided meetings.
 These meetings were often conducted in custom computer-equipped conference rooms or by specialised consultancies with dedicated kit.

 In the late 1990s and early 2000s further EMS such as the Dutch Inteam or the American Meetingworks sprang up.
 As LAN-based client-server systems they shared the limitations of such systems.
 In contrast, facilitate.com adopted HTML suffering the (then) severe functional limitations of that technology for the advantage of working over the Internet.